 From luxury brands, markets to Hong Kong's very own independent boutiques, there's a lot of shopping to do through in our city.
 Some might say Hong Kong is literally comprised of malls after malls, however no matter how numerous, each mall is unique in its own way just waiting to be shopped and explored.

-If you’re headed to Causeway Bay you can’t miss talking a stroll through Fashion Walk for some of the best shopping and dining in the city.
+If you’re headed to Causeway Bay, you can’t miss talking a stroll through Fashion Walk for some of the best shopping and dining in the city.
 The mall itself isn’t the biggest, but boasts fashionable brands that continue out through the bustling streets of Causeway Bay.
 Don’t miss Fashion Walk’s Food Street to satisfy your cravings or for a good shopping break.

 Situated in Admiralty, Pacific Place is the perfect place to do some shopping or wander around Hong Kong since it’s only a few minutes’ walk from Hong Kong Park and the Peak Tram.
 The mall itself boasts some of the latest in dining innovation in Hong Kong, luxury shopping and is also attached to four of Hong Kong’s most popular hotels: The Conrad, Island Shangri-La, JW Marriott and The Upper House.
 If there’s one mall that has it all, it’s Pacific Place.

 One of the biggest conservation projects in Hong Kong to date, the former Hong Kong Police Married Quarters has been revitalised as a centre of all things creative and design-based.
-Over 100 creative enterprises can be found at PMQ, where old residential units have been converted into small business shops, boutiques and design studios selling handmade products including jewellery, clothing and homewares.
+Over 100 creative enterprises can be found at PMQ, where old residential units have been converted into small shops, boutiques and design studios selling handmade products including jewellery, clothing and homewares.
 Pop-up stores from international designers are also a common sight at PMQ, and the regular night markets are particularly popular among design enthusiasts.

-No visit to TST is complete without a shop through iSquare.
 Attached to the Tsim Sha Tsui MTR station, the mall is a convenient spot to start exploring the area.
 From retail, electronics and dining to a cinema – iSquare has just about everything to keep you well entertained.
 Head on up to the top of the mall for a stunning view of Victoria Harbour while you’re at it.

-A hybrid between a retail mall and an art museum, K11 is a unique platform showing pioneering artwork created by Hong Kong artists.
-Founded by Adrian Cheng in 2008, the art mall collaborates with the non-profit K11 Art Foundation to bring the innovative projects and out-of-the-box exhibitions by our local creative talents.
+A hybrid between a retail mall and an art museum, K11 is a unique platform showcasing pioneering artwork created by Hong Kong artists.
+Founded by Adrian Cheng in 2008, the art mall collaborates with the non-profit K11 Art Foundation to bring innovative projects and out-of-the-box exhibitions by our local creative talents.

 Spend some time exploring the bustling area of Mong Kok at Langham Place.
-With so much to offer, this mall is packed with great shopping for any budget, including a wide array of food and café selections, a gym and a movie theatre – if you’re bored you’re not looking hard enough.
+With so much to offer, this mall is packed with great shopping for any budget, including a wide array of food and café selections, a gym and a movie theatre – if you’re bored, you’re not looking hard enough.
 Keep your eyes open for the mall’s events and performances as you might catch one of your favourite performers on stage.

 Just next door to City University, Festival Walk is a convenient store to browse through whether you live in the area or are going to study.
 Relax at the various mall cafes or shop your day away with a number of stores and famous fashion brands that would keep any fashionista happy.